 On February 9, 1773, future U.S. president William Henry Harrison was born in Virginia.
 The enigmatic Harrison is best known for his premature death in office after 30 days.
-But the ninth president is one of the more interesting early Presidents because of his pre-White House career.
+Harrison is one of the more interesting early Presidents because of his pre-White House career.

-Harrison was a legitimate military hero who had a great 1840 campaign slogan: Tippecanoe and Tyler, Too.
+Harrison was a legitimate military hero who had a popular 1840 campaign slogan: Tippecanoe and Tyler, Too.
 His grandson, Benjamin Harrison, later became a U.S. President.

 Harrison was born into an aristocratic Virginia family, but he decided to forgo medicine for a military career.
 He then left the army to become Governor of the Illinois Territory for 12 years.

 As Governor, Harrison led troops that defeated an attacking American Indian force at the Battle of Tippecanoe in 1811, which made Harrison a national figure.
 Two years later, Harrison served as a General who led American forces to victory at the Battle of the Thames.

 Following his military career, Harrison had mixed success as a political figure over the next 25 years.
 He briefly served in the House and Senate before gaining an appointment as ambassador to Colombia.
 President Andrew Jackson recalled Harrison, who had sided with Jackson’s enemy, Henry Clay.

 In an attempt to derail Jackson’s hand-picked successor, Martin Van Buren, from winning the White House in 1836, the Whigs picked three regional leaders, including Harrison, in an attempt to divide the Electoral College.
 Harrison finished second to the victorious Van Buren.